sweetscript/react-form-reducer/README.md

 npm i react-form-reducer-validator
 ```

-The resolver wraps the [`validatorjs`](https://www.npmjs.com/package/validatorjs) library to be used for validation, the library allows for a neat & simple way of adding validation. and also the resolver allows for partial validation which is useful for stepped forms
+The resolver wraps and uses the [`validatorjs`](https://www.npmjs.com/package/validatorjs) library, the library allows for a neat & simple way of adding validation rules. and the resolver allows for partial validation which is useful for stepped forms.
+You can also build and use your own resolver library if you like!

 ```tsx